 Industry 5.0: The revolution of human touch

 The growing demand for craftsmanship and personalization of products is not only related to the fact that consumers want to express their identities through the goods they buy.
 Sometimes, the ability to manufacture a personalized product can literally be life-changing.
 A good example is the medical devices industry and, specifically, artificial pancreas systems.
 These systems are issued to patients with Type 1 diabetes who need to follow strict treatment plans and constantly control their blood sugar levels.
 An artificial pancreas system works as follows: a glucose monitor draws blood and detects the glucose level in it, then talks to another device which delivers insulin through a tube attached to the patient’s skin.
-This one-size-fits-all solution works, but it would definitely be better to tweak the control system for the individual, as different diabetes patients have different metabolic rates and other body parameters.
+Such a service orchestration and automation platform is an one-size-fits-all solution that works, but it would definitely be better to tweak the control system for the individual, as different diabetes patients have different metabolic rates and other body parameters.
 Moving to Industry 5.0 enables the manufacturers of artificial pancreas systems to give individuals an app that follows their unique lifestyles and applies advanced AI techniques to define how a patient’s body reacts to a particular device.
 After patterns are defined, they can be fed into the production process to make the artificial pancreas tailor-made for the individual patient.

 To achieve this collaboration in the workspace, Industry 5.0 is using cobots, or collaborative robots.
 Cobots are applied to optimize the production process and ensure work safety.
 Ironically, it’s the use of robots that has contributed to bringing the human factor back to manufacturing.
 According to Mark Beulegue, VP of Global Operations at Rogers, “Industry 5.0 recognizes that man and machine must be interconnected to meet the manufacturing complexity of the future in dealing with increasing customization through an optimized robotized manufacturing process.”